Blackbawks/SCAR-Data-Management-workshop/README.md

 ### Step 3:
-You should now have a directory structure in your new folder that looks exactly like the
+You should now have a directory structure in your new folder that looks exactly like the directory structure in this repository!
+Congrats, you've made a pull.

+If you Check out the "Data" folder, you'll see an xlsx file which we'll play with (PenguinCounts.xlsx).

+Now we're going to do a "PULL". ***In the "people" folder, create a new folder for your work***

+From the root git directory we created in your TERMINAL or POWERSHELL, type:
+`git pull origin master` <- this will pull any recent changes.
+`git add .`
+`git push origin master`